open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 * A set of span Attributes that will also be added to the `Span`.
 The returned object must be immutable (multiple calls may return different immutable objects).
 * A `Tracestate` that will be associated with the `Span` through the new `SpanContext`.
-If non-empty `Tracestate` was passed in `SpanContext`, it MUST be populated on the `SamplingResult` even if tracestate was not changed by sampler.
+  Note: If the sampler returns an empty `Tracestate` here, the `Tracestate` will be cleared, so samplers should normally return the passed-in `Tracestate` if they do not intend to change it.

 #### GetDescription